Mark Williams-Thomas

 Mark Alan Williams-Thomas (born 9 January 1970) is an English investigative journalist, documentary maker, television presenter, podcaster and private investigator.
 Before becoming an investigative reporter, he worked as a policeman and family liaison officer with Surrey Police.

-Williams-Thomas presented the documentary which is credited with helping expose Jimmy Savile as a paedophile in The Other Side of Jimmy Savile, which led to the Operation Yewtree police investigation against Savile and others including Rolf Harris.
+Williams-Thomas presented the documentary which helped expose Jimmy Savile as a paedophile in The Other Side of Jimmy Savile, which led to the Operation Yewtree police investigation against Savile and others including Rolf Harris.
 He previously worked on a successful investigation against Jonathan King.

 Williams-Thomas has also either been involved in or publicly commented on several other high-profile cases, including the disappearance of Madeleine McCann, the Death of Nicola Bulley, the Death of Jay Slater and the PPE Medpro scandal surrounding Michelle Mone and Douglas Barrowman.

 Police career

 Williams-Thomas was a policeman and family liaison officer with Surrey Police from 1989 to 2000 becoming a detective constable for only a year before leaving due to unspecified circumstances.
 In August 1997 Williams-Thomas was part of an investigation into child abuse material found in the possession of school teacher Adrian Stark, the director of music at St John's School, Leatherhead, Surrey, who committed suicide shortly after his arrest.
-Williams-Thomas was one of mulitple police offers who worked on an investigation into child abuse by Jonathan King, which led to King's successful conviction.
+Williams-Thomas was one of multiple police offers who worked on an investigation into child abuse by Jonathan King, which led to King's successful conviction.

 Between 2001 and 2002, Williams-Thomas was the marketing manager and a director of GumFighters, a "national chewing gum removal specialist".
 The company were hired by various councils to clean their streets.
 In 2003, Williams-Thomas was charged with blackmailing a funeral home director, after alleging that there were multiple bodies buried in unmarked graves.
 An article ran in a national Sunday paper describing the mass burials.
 He was subsequently acquitted.
 In 2005, Williams-Thomas set up WT Associates, an independent child protection consultancy firm.
 In 2007, Williams-Thomas was awarded an MA in criminology from Birmingham City University.